RakipGit/Azure_Sentinel_Honeypot_Lab/README.md

 ---

-## 📄 License
+## Copyright Notice

-All content in this repository-including screenshots, documentation, and detection logic was created by me, Rakip L.
+All content and visuals in this repository are original and may not be reused without permission.

-See the [LICENSE](LICENSE) file for more details.

 ---